 The objective of this pilot study is to aid in developing practical criteria for investing in ships for equity investors, credit owners, and ship-owners alike which is consistent with the 2-degree target of the Paris agreement.
-The study assesses the financial risk of ship investments with various ship engine technologies given the prospect of regulation of the industry to reach future emission targets.
+The study assesses the financial risk of ship investments with various ship engine technologies given the prospect of regulation of the industry on the basis of drawing a climate policy scenario and in two energy price scenarios, base case (lower energy and carbon prices) and high case (higher energy and carbon prices).
+These represent a future with two different ambition levels on CO2 mitigation.